As freshmen, undergraduate astronomy students can collaborate on research with faculty who are passionate about their work.

-Astronomy is closely related to physics, geology and biology, for the study of space science searches for extraterrestrial life and studies of the origin of earth and other planets.
-Perhaps most importantly, astronomy sparks the imagination and has a strong influence on human culture, teaching us our place in the universe, our prospects for the future and the importance of physical sciences.
+Astronomy is closely tied to physics, mathematics, geology and biology.
+UToledo undergraduates study the origins of the Earth and other planets.
+They learn about humans’ place in the universe, our prospects for the future and the importance of physical sciences.

 UToledo has a strong history of launching our undergraduates into rewarding careers.
 Employers love our students for their:

 These skills allow our graduates to keep up with constantly changing technology.

 A UToledo bachelor's degree in astronomy gives students a strong science education not only in astronomy, but also in physics, mathematics and chemistry.
 It prepares them for a variety of careers, including many industry positions that do not have “astronomy” in the title.

 Many graduates also pursue higher degrees in business, law, medicine and science.

 UToledo astronomy alumni have worked for:

 UToledo’s Department of Physics and Astronomy has a strong, externally funded research program.
 We have been elected to the Association of Universities for Research in Astronomy.
 Our astronomers and astrophysicists are involved in major NASA missions.
 They also carry out theoretical and observational research with collaborators at leading observatories around the world.